Making A Difference in Our County

 Southwest Georgia plays host to many pecan field days, but more than 33,000 acres of pecans are grown in southeast Georgia.
-Growers in the southeast region needed local pecan trainings and field days that weren’t four hours away.
+Growers in the southeast region needed local pecan training and field days that weren’t four hours away.
 Appling County Extension has hosted the Southeast Georgia Pecan Field Day for the past eight years.
 Topics addressed include fertilization, diseases, the pecan market, thinning, hedging, transplanting, using soil moisture sensors, and herbicide selection.
 Each year new topics that interest growers are discussed.
-Nearly 300 growers from 31 counties attended the field day in 2019.
-One grower commented on the importance of having a field day in east Georgia: “It gives growers a place to go that’s close to their farm.
-It’s basically the same insects and the same seasons we all have to fight down here together.
+Nearly 300 growers from 31 counties attended the field day each year.
+One grower commented on the importance of having a field day in east Georgia: “It gives them (growers) a place to go that’s close to their farm; it’s basically the same insects, and the same seasons we all have to fight down here together.
 I think we can learn to better produce pecans when everybody comes together and talks about it in our section of the state.”

 GLEANING PROVIDES FRESH PRODUCE TO LIMITED INCOME FAMILIES

 The overall health of Appling County citizens ranks below the state average.
 In Georgia, 65.7% of adults are overweight.
 In Appling County, 35% of adults are obese, compared to 30% in Georgia.
-Obesity and being overweight contribute to the development of chronic conditions such as cardiovascular disease (CVD), hypertension, diabetes, cancer and osteoarthritis.
+Obesity and being overweight contribute to the development of chronic conditions such as cardiovascular disease (CVD), hypertension, diabetes, cancer, and osteoarthritis.
 CVD is the number one killer in Georgia.
 In efforts to improve the health of citizens, the Appling County FACS agent collaborated with the Coalition for a Healthy Appling County to implement a gleaning program.
 Gleaning provides fresh produce to limited-income individuals and families, promotes physical activity in those who glean, and fosters community among the volunteers and a sense of belonging to a group.
-Forty-five volunteers have gleaned 18 times and donated 6,985 pounds of fresh produce to limited-income citizens of Appling County.
-Produce is donated to the food bank, the senior center and other charity groups.
-Produce gleaned so far includes sweet potatoes, cabbage, Vidalia onions, strawberries, red potatoes, blueberries, corn, field peas, cantaloupe, honeydew, zucchini and greens.
+Sixty-eight volunteers have gleaned 42 times and donated 41,960 pounds of fresh produce to limited-income citizens of Appling and surrounding counties.
+Produce is donated to the food bank, the senior center, and other charity groups.
+Produce gleaned so far includes sweet potatoes, cabbage, Vidalia onions, strawberries, red potatoes, blueberries, corn, field peas, cantaloupe, honeydew, zucchini, and greens, tangerines, pears, muscadines, and pecans.
 This project is impacting Appling County citizens in many ways, whether through receiving the produce or through volunteering their time to give back to their community.